 Work that needs to be done on the property should be categorized into things that you could improve with a coat of paint, some cleaning, or more minor upgrades to the bathroom or kitchen.

-The logic behind this is that if the house is in decent condition then you can allocate your budget to improvements and not repair.
+The logic behind this is that if the house is in decent condition, then you can allocate your budget to improvements and not repairs.
 It could be the reason behind getting a high-end gas stove installed instead of settling for a cheaper stove to stay within budget.

 4 Red flags you need to keep an eye out for when buying a fixer-upper